rizmonto/Firebase-ExpressJS-Function/README.md

 3. Login to Firebase
 4. Edit `routes.financeTransactions.js` as needed
 5. Edit `.firebaserc` and change "default" project to your selected Firebase project (found in your Firebase Console)
-5. Test using local emulator
+5. Test locally using : `firebase emulators:start`
-6. Deploy to online Firebase Project
+6. Deploy to Firebase project using: `firebase deploy`